Based on participation and spectator interest, cricket is New Zealand’s leading summer game.

 The premier men’s ODI tournament is the International Cricket Council (ICC) World Cup.
 The first tournament was played in England in 1975, and New Zealand reached the semi-final.
 The matches consisted of 60 overs a side, but in later World Cup tournaments the number of overs was reduced to 50.

-By 2011 New Zealand had competed in all 10 ICC cricket world cups and reached the semi-finals on six occasions.
-In 2015 the Black Caps went one better by reaching the final for the first time.
+By 2019 New Zealand had competed in all 12 ICC cricket world cups and reached the semi-finals on eight occasions.
+In 2015 and 2019 the Black Caps went one better by reaching the final.
+In 2019 they tied with England over 50 overs and then in a single 'Super Over' intended to find a winner, with England declared champions because they had scored more boundaries.

 The 1992 tournament was jointly hosted by Australia and New Zealand.
 New Zealand created a World Cup record by winning their first seven games, before losing to Pakistan in a semi-final.
 The highlight was the unorthodox captaincy and exceptional batting of Martin Crowe.
 He scored 456 runs at an average of 114.00 with a strike rate of 90.66 and was named Player of the World Cup.